fayskerritt/padplants/README.md

 * Contrast of colours used across the site were checked in Google Dev Tools to ensure the contrast was AA meaning a score between 3.0 and 4.5.

 #### Usability
-* Styling and Javascript are used to make the navbar interactive when hovered over to engage the user.
+* Styling and JavaScript are used to make the navbar interactive when hovered over to engage the user.
 * The active page is bold in the navbar to tell the user which page they are on.
 * All links in the navbar work correctly and take you to the correct page.
 * The collapsible navbar works correctly on smaller screens with the hamburger button working to show the navbar links.